flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 > deploy virtualmachine zoneid=<Zone ID> templateid=<Container Linux Template ID of this zone> serviceofferingid=<Serviceoffering ID> securitygroupids=<ID of your security group> keypair=MySSHkey name=<Instance Name>
 ```

-# Going further with CoreOS Container Linux on Ikoula Cloud
+# Going further with Flatcar Linux on Ikoula Cloud

 Now that you have successfully deployed a Container Linux instance, you should consult the [quickstart on Container Linux][quickstart] and [plan a cluster][cluster-configure]!